Beavers

 Clean water

-By filtering out sediment and pollutants such as fertilisers and pesticides used by farmers, the dams clean our water supply.
+By filtering out sediment and pollutants such as fertilisers and pesticides used by farmers, the dams reduce pollution and clean our water supply.

 Plant biodiversity

 Beaver activity can boost plant diversity by as much as 33%.
-By gnawing down trees to create their dams, beavers coppice the woods around them, encouraging new growth among light-seeking plants.
+By gnawing down trees to create their dams, beavers coppice the woods around them.
+This encourages new growth among light-seeking plants and increases the diversity of woodland habitats.

 Other wildlife

-There is an increase in the abundance and diversity of all species.
-For example, the deep ponds beaver dams create by holding back water provide new habitats.
-Meanwhile, the wetlands they encourage are a haven for birdlife and the debris from their constant building work attracts a host of invertebrates, a vital part of the food chain.
+There is an increase in the abundance and diversity of all species in areas affected by beavers.
+For example, the deep ponds which beaver dams create provide new habitats for a range of fish, invertebrates and other species.
+Meanwhile, the wetlands they encourage are a haven for birdlife and the debris from their building work attracts a host of invertebrates, a vital part of the food chain.

 Where they live

 If you do spot a beaver in the wild in Avon, we'd love to know!
-Simply complete the form below to let us know where you've seen them.
+Simply complete the form above to let us know where you've seen them.

 Frequently asked questions

-A keynote species is a species which plays a unique and critical role in the way an ecosystem functions, or in the structure and health of a habitat.
+Beavers are often described as a keystone species.
+This is a species which plays a unique and critical role in the way an ecosystem functions, or in the structure and health of a habitat.
 The presence of keystone species determines the types and numbers of other species found in that environment.
-Without keystone species, the habitat is dramatically different, usually far less healthy, and in many cases, ceases to exist.
+Without keystone species, the habitat is dramatically different, usually far less healthy, and in some cases, ceases to exist.
 An analogy is the keystone in a brick arch.
 If you remove the keystone then the arch collapses.
 When beavers were removed from Britain, the habitats they supported collapsed.

 Do beavers cause environmental damage?